 The diagnosis of the IBD is done through the following diagnostic techniques:

-Physical Examination: Comprehensive physical evaluation is done by the pediatric gastroenterologists in patients who are presented with the symptoms of IBD such as abdominal pain, fever, and diarrhea.
+Physical Examination: Comprehensive physical evaluation is done by the top gastroenterologist in Bangalore on patients who are presented with the symptoms of IBD such as abdominal pain, fever, and diarrhea.
 The doctor may advise further tests to confirm the diagnosis of IBD.

 Blood tests: Blood tests help in providing important clues related to inflammatory bowel disease.
 Anemia and the presence of infection are determined through blood tests.